Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 # 2. Introduction to Survival Analysis <a class="anchor" id="introduction_sa"></a>

-Survival analysis also called *time to event analysis* refers to the set of statistical analyses that takes a series of observations and attempts to estimate the time it takes for an event of interest to occur.
+Survival analysis also called *time-to-event analysis* refers to the set of statistical analyses that takes a series of observations and attempts to estimate the time it takes for an event of interest to occur.

 The development of survival analysis dates back to the 17th century with the first life table ever produced by English statistician John Graunt in 1662.
 The name "Survival Analysis" comes from the longstanding application of these methods since throughout centuries they were solely linked to investigating mortality rates.
 However, during the last decades the applications of the statistical methods of survival analysis have been extended beyond medical research to other fields [4].